yanndd/dd-agent/CONTRIBUTING.md

 Create a `my_lib.rb` file in `config/software/`.

-Then add instructions to compile it from source and install it in the right (this is the for instance the `libsqlite3.rb`):
+Then add instructions to compile it from source and install it at the right place (this is for instance `libsqlite3.rb`):
 ```ruby
 name "my_lib"
 default_version "9.9.9"